thisisjofrank/game-tutorial-stage-3-starter/README.md

    - Achieve a high score
    - Refresh the page or restart the browser
    - Verify your high score is still displayed

+## Deploy your updated game

+Commit your changes and push them to your repository, Deno Deploy will automatically deploy your updated game.
+You can see the live version at your
+Deno Deploy URL.

 ## Make it your own